Vaio: Experience

-Included as part of the out-of-box experience are prompts to register at Club Vaio, an online community for Vaio owners and enthusiasts, which also provides automatic driver updates and technical support via email, along with exclusive desktop wallpapers and promotional offers.
-From 1997 to 2001 in Japan, the SAPARi program was also pre-installed on Vaio machines.
+Included as part of the out-of-box experience are prompts to register at Club VAIO, an online community for VAIO owners and enthusiasts, which also provides automatic driver updates and technical support via email, along with exclusive desktop wallpapers and promotional offers.
+From 1997 to 2001 in Japan, the SAPARi program was also pre-installed on VAIO machines.
 On later models, the customer is also prompted to register the installed trial versions of Microsoft Office 2010 and the antivirus software (Norton AntiVirus on older models, and McAfee VirusScan or TrendMicro on newer ones) upon initial boot.

 Vaio computers come with components from companies such as Intel processors, Seagate Technology, Hitachi, Fujitsu or Toshiba hard drives, Infineon or Elpida RAM, Atheros and Intel wireless chipsets, Sony (usually made by Hitachi) or Matsushita optical drives, Intel, NVIDIA or AMD graphics cards and Sony speakers.
 Recent laptops have been shipped with Qimonda RAM, HP speakers with Realtek High Definition Audio Systems, and optional Dolby Sound Room technology.

-A selection of media centres were added to the Vaio range in 2006.
+A selection of media centres were added to the VAIO range in 2006.
 These monitorless units (identified by a product code prefixed by VGX rather than VGN) are designed to form part of a home entertainment system.
 They typically take input from a TV tuner card, and output video via HDMI or composite video connection to an ideally high-definition television.
 The range included the XL and TP lines.
 The VGX-TP line is visually unique, featuring a circular, 'biscuit-tin' style design with most features obscured behind panels, rather than the traditional set-top box design.

-In 2013, Sony Vaio's range comprised seven products.
+In 2013, Sony VAIO's range comprised seven products.
 The most basic were the E, T and S series while the high end models, the F and Z Series, were discontinued.
-Sony also had a range of hybrid tablet computers, with models called Vaio Duo 11/13, Vaio Tap 11/20 and Vaio Fit multi-flip, as well as a desktop computer under the L series.
+Sony also had a range of hybrid tablet computers, with models called VAIO Duo 11/13, VAIO Tap 11/20 and VAIO Fit multi-flip, as well as a desktop computer under the L series.
 These models use Windows systems and Intel processors, as described above.

 Portable music players

-Sony released some of their early digital audio players (DAP) under the Vaio line.
+Sony released some of their early digital audio players (DAP) under the VAIO line.
 The first model, the "VAIO Music Clip", was released in 1999, powered by an AA battery and featuring 64 MB of internal memory.
-It differed from Sony's players in the "Network Walkman" line which used external Memory Stick medium instead at the time.
+It differed from Sony's players in the "Network Walkman" line, which used external Memory Stick medium at the time.
 Succeeding models were also released, but it was mainly sold domestically, with Walkman-branded players more widespread internationally.
 In 2004 the brand made a comeback with the VAIO Pocket (model VGF-AP1L), featuring a 40 GB hard disk drive for up to 26,000 songs, and a 2.0-inch color LCD display.
 Like Walkman DAPs it used SonicStage software.